Femme fatale: Early 20th century

 Mrs Patrick Campbell, George Bernard Shaw's "second famed platonic love affair", (she published some of his letters) and Philip Burne-Jones's lover and subject of his 1897 painting, The Vampire, inspired Burne-Jones's cousin Rudyard Kipling to write his poem "The Vampire", in the year Dracula was published.
 The poem, which began: "A fool there was ...", inspired Porter Emerson Browne to write the play, A Fool There Was.

 The poem was adapted to become a 1909 Broadway production.
 This was followed by The 1913 film The Vampire by Robert Vignola, containing a "vamp" dance.
 Protagonist Alice Hollister was publicised as "the original vampire".
 The 1915 film, A Fool There Was, starring Theda Bara, as "The Vamp" followed.
 The short poem may have been used in the publicity for the 1915 film.
 1910s American slang for femme fatale was vamp, for vampire.

-Another icon is Margaretha Geertruida Zelle.
+Another icon of the time was Margaretha Geertruida Zelle.
 While working as an exotic dancer, she took the stage name Mata Hari.
 She was accused of German espionage during World War I and was put to death by a French firing squad.
-After her death she became the subject of many sensational films and books.
+After her death she became the subject of many sensational films and books, including, but not limited to: Mata Hari (1927), Dishonored (1931), Up the Front (1972).

-Femmes fatales appear in detective fiction, especially in its 'hard-boiled' sub-genre which largely originated with the crime stories of Dashiell Hammett in the 1920s.
-At the end of that decade, the French-Canadian villainess Marie de Sabrevois gave a contemporary edge to the otherwise historical novels of Kenneth Roberts set during the American Revolution.
+Femmes fatales appear widely in detective fiction, especially in its 'hard-boiled' sub-genre, which largely originated with the crime stories of Dashiell Hammett in the 1920s.
+A tone that carried through to the 1930's in which one fictional French-Canadian villainess, Marie de Sabrevois, gave a contemporary edge to "one of America's most Popular historical novelists", Kenneth Roberts, set during the American Revolution.

+A Jazz Age vamp (also known as a "baby vamp") was defined by F. Scott Fitzgerald in reference to one of his "careless" flapper characters, as a siren - 'a picker up and thrower away of men, an unscrupulous and fundamentally unmoved toyer with affections.'
+Greta Garbo and Marlene Dietrich were considered femme fatales in the late 1920s and early 1930s.
+A vamp, "was exotic, luxurious, and escapist, epitomizing the excess of the Roaring Twenties."

-Film villainess often appeared foreign, often of Eastern European or Asian ancestry.
-They were a contrast to the wholesome personas of actresses such as Lillian Gish and Mary Pickford.
-Notable silent-cinema vamps include Theda Bara, Helen Gardner, Louise Glaum, Valeska Suratt, Musidora, Virginia Pearson, Olga Petrova, Rosemary Theby, Nita Naldi, Pola Negri, Estelle Taylor, Jetta Goudal, and, in early appearances, Myrna Loy.
+Film villainesses of this vamp variety often appeared foreign, mostly of Eastern European or Asian ancestry.
+They were a contrast to the wholesome, and virginal personas of actresses such as Lillian Gish and Mary Pickford.
+Notable silent-cinema vamps include Theda Bara and Anna May Wong.